isaaclehigh/CIS352Final/discussion.md

 definition of what an idiom is: think carefully about whether you see any pattern in this code that resonates with you from earlier in the semester.

+** Answer 4 **

+Idioms:

+    1.)
+Custom programming language semantics: We used custom programming languages in Projects 3 and 4, and it is in this project too in the form of ifarith
+    2.)
+Match: Pattern matching lists was used extensively throughout the course and it is a key component in this project as well.
+    3.)
+Helper functions: Throughout all of the projects in this class, helper functions have been crucial to building up larger functions.
+They are used extensively in this project, some examples are normalize-term, normalize, name->op, and linearize.
+    4.)
+Tail recursion: During this course, tail recursion was taught as a way to create recursive functions without adding to the stack.
+This project utilizes foldl which is a racket built-in that utilizes tail recursion.
+    5.)
+Compiling: Project 4 had us take a similar, but more extensive language than the ifarith in this project, and convert it into the church-encoded lambda calculus.
+This is similar to what needs to be done for this project, since the input programs are both in the form of a list, and are recursively traversed and translated into the desired form.
+    6.)
+Sets: This project uses sets to hold un-ordered groups of data, such as labels and registers used in ir-virtual.
+Sets were discussed in the class and were included in the final exam review as well.
+    7.)
+Prefix notation: Racket uses prefix notation, so it is used for this whole project as well as all the previous ones, however it was an important concept to learn early on in the semester.

+** End Answer 4 **

 [ Question 5 ]